 PART II: Requirements for Specific Certificates and Endorsements

 Summary: This part of Chapter 115 provides the specific requirements for each certificate and endorsement for teachers, educational specialists, and administrators.
-For each certificate or endorsement in Part II, applicants shall meet the requirements of Part I Section 3.1, Section 3.2, and Section 4.1.
+For each certificate or endorsement in Part II, applicants shall meet the requirements of Part I.

 SECTION 1: Teachers and Educational Specialists: General Certificates and Endorsements